dqh725/cheeger.blog/_posts/2018-09-17-enable-two-factor-authentication-for-rails.md

 ```

-- If you are now not using ActiveAdmin, you can just override the session controller
+- If you do not use ActiveAdmin, you can just override the session controller

 ```ruby
 # app/controllers/sessions_controller.rb